cuijiyao01/docker-k8s-training/kubernetes/exercise_06_configmaps_secrets.md

-# Exercise 6 - ConfigMaps & Secrets
+# Exercise 6 - ConfigMaps and Secrets
 ConfigMaps and secrets bridge the gap between the requirements to build generic images but run them with a specific configuration in an secured environment.
 In this exercise you will move credentials and configuration into the Kubernetes cluster and make them available to your pods.